piying-org/piying-view/nova-docs/src/content/docs/en/getting-started/jsonschema.md

 ### Custom Actions

-Custom actions in the JSON Schema must be registered:
+Custom actions in the JSON Schema must be registered through the second argument of `jsonSchemaToValibot`, `customActions`:

 ```json
 {